banner-image

 Personal equipment

-Sleeping bag.
-Overnight lows down to -15 Celsius.
+Sleeping bag with lows down to -15 Celsius.

 Fleece or silk liner for your sleeping bag.